jn73/umejug2022/README.md

     - Typed language that feels like a dynamic language
     - Static type checking
     - Large echo system
-    - A language where there's always something new to learn
 - JVM language
 - Akka